martymcmodding/guides.martysmods.com/docs/shaders/immerseultimate/parallaxdof.md

 :::warning
 Parallax DoF requires the IGCS Camera Tool to function.
 The IGCS Camera Tool must be purchased through [Otis Inf's Patreon](https://www.patreon.com/cw/Otis_Inf) and activated for the Parallax DoF GUI to appear in ReShade.

-Configure all shaders you want to use in a shot before beginning a render with Parallax DoF, as ReShade will reload if new shaders are enabled during the rendering process.
 :::

 ---